d-dof/survey_in_m2/survey_in_m2.md

 <a name="kar2012"> </a>[29] Purushottam Kar and Harish Karnick.
 Random feature maps for dot product kernels.
 In *Artificial Intelligence and Statistics*, pages 583–591, 2012.

 <a name="lukas2019"> </a>[30] Nils Lukas, Yuxuan Zhang, and Florian Kerschbaum.
 Deep neural network fingerprinting by conferrable adversarial examples. *arXiv preprint arXiv:1912.00888*, 2019.

+<a name="jacot2019"> </a>[31] Arthur Jacot, Franck Gabriel, and Cl´ement Hongler.
+Neural tangent kernel: Convergence and generalization in neural networks.
+In Advances in neural information processing systems, pages 8571–8580, 2018.